 Walking is a great way to improve the general health of the whole family.
 It’s a feel-good exercise that’s also good for the environment and completely free.

 So far Crawley has 2 new way marked routes in Goff’s Park and Worth Park.

 Way markers have been placed around the one mile routes, and there is a website to record of how much walking you do and motivate you to walk more, to school, to work, or for fun.

-For Maps and information on these walks please see the below.
+For maps and information on these walks please click on the links below.

 fax: (01293) 438606